 - Refrigerate the bars for about 30 minutes.
 This will help keep them from falling apart when you cut them.

 - Spray your cookie cutter with nonstick spray and then press them into the cereal to cut them out.

 - M&Ms: Use miniature M&Ms instead of sprinkles.

-- White Chocolate Drizzles: Melt white chocolate in the microwave in 30 second increments, stirring each time.
+- White Chocolate Drizzles: Melt white chocolate in the microwave in 30-second increments, stirring each time.
 Once smooth, transfer to a ziptop bag.
 Snip the tip off of the bag and drizzle the melted white chocolate over the trees.

 - Chocolate Dipped: Melt white or milk chocolate wafers in a medium bowl according to package directions.
 Dip each tree about ¼-inch into the melted chocolate.
-Allow the excess chocolate to drip off, then place on a sheet of parchment paper until set.
+Allow the excess chocolate to drip off, then place it on a sheet of parchment paper until set.

 - Candy Canes: Sprinkle with crushed candy canes or peppermint candies for a flavorful treat!

 - Grinch: Use a heart-shaped cutter or cut Rice Krispie squares.
 Add a red heart-shaped candy to the center.